6 Conclusion

 (add (eref v1 (function (i1 n) ( - i1 1) n)) (aref b i))))))

-The interpreter answer is a bit hard to read due to the representation
+The interpreter answer is a bit hard to read due to the representation of convex domains as matrices of constraints:

 (system (n) (equation v1 (i)